CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Execution halted
 ```

-Note, that this query failed as there is no observational data loaded for the NADP network.
+Note, that this query failed as there is no observational data loaded for the NADP network. (scroll to the right to see the full contents of the log file.)

 ## Use the query by logging into the mysql database to understand what is missing